Ly0n/Range-Imaging-Applications-for-Dynamic-Deformation-Measurement/README.md

-# Range Imaging Applications for Dynamic Deformation Measurment
+# Range Imaging Applications for Dynamic Deformation Measurement

 **My Master Thesis about the measurement of surface dynamics with Time-of-Flight Cameras like the Kinect 2**